will-wow/blog-testbed/posts/dialyzer.md

 another great compromise - they help you think with types, without losing the flexibility of a dynamic type system.

-You can't talk about typespecs withuot talking about [Dialyzer](http://erlang.org/doc/man/dialyzer.html).
+You can't talk about typespecs without talking about [Dialyzer](http://erlang.org/doc/man/dialyzer.html).
 It's a static analysis tool for Erlang that reports type errors it finds in your code.
 With [Dialyxir](https://github.com/jeremyjh/dialyxir), it's easy to use on your